pesos/grofer/README.md

 ```
 grofer is a system profiler written in golang.

-While using a TUI based command, press ? to get information about keybindigns (if any) for that command.
+While using a TUI based command, press ? to get information about key bindings (if any) for that command.

 Usage:
   grofer [flags]